A guide to working capital loans for UK businesses

 What are the alternatives to working capital loans?

-There are a number of alternative finance models available for small businesses in the UK, which you may want to look at something else if a working capital loan is not for you.
+There are a number of alternative finance models available for small businesses in the UK, and you may want to consider something else if a working capital loan isn't the right fit for your business.

-For short-term borrowing when cash flow is an issue, invoice financing is an option for many business owners.
-This type of financing allows you to borrow against the value of unpaid invoices.
-Similarly, a business overdraft arranged with your bank allows you to manage bumps in the road when cash flow is a problem.
+- A business overdraft attached to your business bank account can also help you to manage bumps in the road when cash flow is a problem.
 One drawback of overdrafts however is that they may have a low credit limit, meaning your business will not have much headroom if you are not bringing in revenue.

 Other alternatives to working capital loans include revolving credit facilities, which can be arranged through your bank, and asset refinancing, which lets you borrow against assets that are less easily converted to cash.

-How to find a working capital loan with Bionic
+How to get a working capital loan with Bionic

 Bionic is here to help every business find the right financial product.
 We will first establish whether a working capital loan is right for you, and then make the process as easy as possible so you can concentrate on growing your business.

 We will tell you what documentation is required from you to get the application process underway as quickly and smoothly as possible.
-Enter your postcode to get started.
+Enter your postcode in the box on the right or at our business loans page to get started.